bosun-monitor/bosun/docs/expressions.md

 ## aggr(series seriesSet, groups string, aggregator string) seriesSet
 {: .exprFunc}

 Takes a seriesSet and combines it into a new seriesSet with the groups specified, using an aggregator to merge any series that share the matching group values.
 If the groups argument is an empty string, all series are combined into a single series, regardless of existing groups.

-The available aggregator functions are: avg (average), min (minimum), max (maximum), sum and pN (percentile) where N is a floating point number between 0 and 1 inclusive.
+The available aggregator functions are: `"avg"` (average), `"min"` (minimum), `"max"` (maximum), `"sum"` and `"pN"` (percentile) where N is a floating point number between 0 and 1 inclusive.
 For example, `"p.25"` will be the 25th percentile, `"p.999"` will be the 99.9th percentile. `"p0"` and `"p1"` are min and max respectively (However, in these cases it is recommended to use `"min"` and `"max"` for the sake of clarity.

 The aggr function can be particularly useful for removing anomalies when comparing timeseries over periods using the over function.